Jacob Epstein: Night and Day

 A commission from Charles Holden for two sculptures for the new headquarters building of the London Electric Railway generated further controversy in 1929.
 Epstein's sculptures Day and Night above the entrances of 55 Broadway were criticised as indecent, ugly and primitive although some critics, notably R. H. Wilenski, regarded them as a major achievement.
 Starting in October 1928 Epstein carved the two figures in-situ as the upper floors of the building were being built above him.
 Aware of the potential for controversy, he was not identified, in public at least, as the sculptor until May 1929 when Night was completed to a storm of criticism.
 A debate raged for some time over demands to remove the statues.
 To placate the railway board, Holden persuaded Epstein to modify the penis of the smaller of the two figures represented on Day.
-A attempt to vandalise Night was made in October 1929, a few days before the Hudson memorial was defaced.
-The controversy affected Epstein's ability to gain commissions for large public works which largely dried up for twenty years.
+An attempt to vandalise Night was made in October 1929, a few days before the Hudson memorial was defaced.
+The controversy affected Epstein's ability to gain commissions for large public works, which largely dried up for twenty years.

 Early 1930s

-Without any commissions for large public monuments throughout the 1930s, Epstein worked on a number of large sculptures on religious subjects of personal significance to him, while supporting himself and his family with commissions for portrait busts and by selling paintings of flowers and landscapes.
+Without any commissions for large public monuments throughout the 1930s, Epstein worked on a number of large sculptures on religious subjects of personal significance to himself, while supporting his family with commissions for portrait busts and by selling paintings of flowers and landscapes.

-In 1929, Epstein carved Genesis, a massive, marble, three-ton figure of a pregnant women with a swollen belly and a face based on an African mask.
+In 1929, Epstein carved Genesis, a massive, marble, three-ton figure of a pregnant woman with a swollen belly and a face based on an African mask.
 When shown as part of Epstein's February 1930 exhibition at the Leicester Galleries, the response to Genesis was vicious, not just from the popular press but from more serious journals.
 Epstein took particular exception to an insulting review by the artist Paul Nash.
 After a break of almost twenty years, Epstein returned to the sculpture Sun God and began, in 1932, to carve a new relief on the rear side of the block, a hunched male figure with two infant forms across his body, titled Primeval Gods.

+In 1932, Epstein opened an exhibition of watercolours at The Redfern Gallery.
+The exhibition was based on Old Testament characters and scenes.

 Epstein spent the summer of 1933 at his cottage in Epping Forest and, in the space of two months, painted over a hundred landscapes and flower compositions.
-These were shown at Tooth's Gallery that Christmas and his Christmas exhibition of paintings became a popular annual event.
+These were shown at Tooth's Gallery that Christmas and these Christmas exhibitions of his paintings became a popular annual event.
 During September 1933, on his way to America, Albert Einstein spent some weeks at Roughton Heath, Norfolk, and agreed to sit for Epstein over seven days.
-Epstein remembered his meeting with Einstein as, "His glance contained a mixture of the humane, the humorous and the profound.
+Of his meeting with Einstein, Epstein wrote, "His glance contained a mixture of the humane, the humorous and the profound.
 This was a combination which delighted me.
 He resembled the ageing Rembrandt."